-In the future, I-131-MIBG therapy may be used as part of the treatment for all children with high-risk neuroblastoma.
-Before this can happen, researchers need more research results to tell whether standard treatment plus I-131-MIBG therapy may work at least as well as standard treatment alone.
+In the future, I-131-MIBG therapy may be used as part of treating all children with high-risk neuroblastoma.
+Before this can happen, scientists need more research results to tell whether standard treatment plus I-131-MIBG therapy may work at least as well as standard treatment alone.

 What's special about I-131-MIBG therapy at Seattle Children's?

-Seattle Children’s is the only hospital in the Pacific Northwest and 1 of only about 12 centers in the country that offer I-131-MIBG therapy for children.
-It’s part of our commitment to bring the best and newest treatments to all children with cancer.
+Seattle Children's is the only hospital in the Pacific Northwest and 1 of only 20 centers in the country that offer I-131-MIBG therapy for children.
+It's part of our commitment to bring the best and newest treatments to all children with cancer.

 Parents are key members of the care team.
 During the week after the infusion, you will need to provide some of your child's care.
 Before treatment starts, the team will give you detailed training about what you will need to do.
 We work closely with you during your child's hospital stay.